SaichandanreddyM/Movie-Application/README.md

 # Movie-Application
-This is the real time project based on Jdbc and servlets
+This is the real time project of Movie Application done by using Jdbc and Servlet